chevereto/docker/docs/NAMESPACE.md

 # Namespace

+Using namespaces is recommended for multi-host setup as rather than passing all the command options you define a file which will load all these variables for each website.

 💡 To use namespace pass the `NAMESPACE=<namespace>` option on `make` commands.

-Using namespaces is recommended for multi-host setup as rather than passing all the command options, you define a file which will load all these variables.

 ## Creating a namespace